 An article posted in the Journal of the American Medical Association (JAMA) in February 2008, Martin Deyo et al reported that even though the cost of treating neck and low back pain increased from $26 billion in 1997 to $86 billion in 2005, there was no improvement as far as the results of treatment are concerned.
 This goes to show that whatever is currently done to treat back and neck pain cases is not working very well.
 It is mind boggling that we spend all that money and not get improvements in treatment.

 In addition, patients reported that they are more impaired by neck and back pain in 2005.
 From these data, it is quite clear that what is currently and frequently used to explain low back pain are wrong or inadequate since they can only deliver temporary, partial relief and even no improvement.
 Undoubtedly, the problem is not getting any better and there is more work to be done in finding a treatment program that really works.

 Common causes for low back pain include degenerated discs, spinal stenosis, herniated discs and arthritis.

 Guidelines published to diagnose and treat common pain problems are good but they lack one thing – addressing the muscles as the primary source of pain.
 There are many reasons why the muscles are ignored.
-However, Norman Marcus Pain Institute in New York City explains that there are many options to explain the source of back pain.
+However, a clinic in New York City explains that there are many options to explain the source of back pain.
 Addressing the muscles as the source of pain is included as well.